SHSIDers/oclubs/README.md

   2. `npm install -g gulp-cli`, on some installs, you many need to `sudo`
   3. `npm install`

-For builds, just run (in a command line interface with oclubs roor directory as current working directory): `gulp`, and Gulp will watch all target files and do what it's meant to do.
+For builds, just run (in a command line interface with oclubs root directory as current working directory): `gulp`, and Gulp will watch all target files and do what it's meant to do.

+(**TL;DR:** just keep `gulp` running if you intend to change the static CSS/JS/Images)

 ### Testing